 Genre: Racing Game

 The Ferrari GT: Evolution is a racing game, featuring more than 30 authentic sports car manufactured by Ferrari itself.
-It has two game modes: Quick race, in which player can choose any car, location, race type, and Career mode, where you face several challenges, participate in trials etc. The game received a mixed review on Metacritic.
+It has two game modes: Quick Race, in which players can choose any car, location, race type, and Career Mode, where you face several challenges, participate in trials, etc. The game received a mixed review on Metacritic.